stereotype441/language/resources/type-system/inference.md

   inference](#Method-invocation-inference) on _<argumentPart>_, using `m_0` as
   the target elaborated expression, `id` as the method name identifier, and `K` as the type schema.

+- _TODO(paulberry): finish writing this section, or delete it if it's redundant with the text in "Selector chain inference"._

 ### Await expressions